ovn-org/ovn-heater/README.md

 The initial provisioning for all the nodes is performed by the `do.sh install` command.
-The simulated `OVN` chassis containers and central container are spawned by the `rally-ovs` scenarios themselves.
+The simulated `OVN` chassis containers and central container are spawned by the test scripts in `ovn-tester/`.

 **NOTE**: `ovn-fake-multinode` assumes that all nodes (OVN-CENTRAL and OVN-WORKER-NODEs) have an additional Ethernet interface connected to a